 What type of data does the solution use, i.e. first-party, second-party, third-party?

-What metrics are used to measure the overall performance of the solution?
+What metrics are used to measure the overall performance of the website?

 What metrics will demonstrate its impact on business objectives?